ga-romu/ga-romu/README.md

 Welcome to my page!
 I'm **Gabriel**, a Geospatial Data Scientist 🏔️ from **Santiago, Chile** 🇨🇱

+Cross-disciplinary professional with a background in landscape architecture, international studies, and data science.
+Passionate about analyzing global phenomena and large-scale processes.
+Currently involved in the management of state-funded projects.
+Proficient in multiple programming languages, database management, GIS, data visualization, and machine learning operations.
+Highly motivated to apply my creativity and inventiveness to the development of innovative data analytics solutions.
+Seeking a challenging position where I can contribute my skills and experience to make a positive impact.

 <h2> 👨🏽‍💻 &nbsp;About me </h3>

 - 🌐 &nbsp; Passionate about geospatial data analysis and visualization